 Final Textures (9:40)

 For the final stages of Blackbird, apply texture and brush elements for finishing touches.
 Apply late stage puppet warp and liquify adjustments as minor tweaks to character, wardrobe posture/posing.
 Apply final curves

 Create your own custom interpretation of a Kelly Robitaille original.
 Kelly will provide a general creative brief and overview of the image assets and recap of techniques, so that you can create your own take on a Whimsical Waif, The Dove.

 Negative Feedback (2:58)

-Listen to value insight as photographer, Kelly Robitaille, discusses the possibility of negative feedback when using methods like her's within the medium of art.
-Gain an approach and philosophy for developing your voice as an artist and photographer as well as standing behind your creative decisions.
+Listen to valuable insight as photographer, Kelly Robitaille, discusses the possibility of negative feedback when using methods like her's within the medium of art.
+Gain an approach and philosophy for developing your voice as an artist and standing behind your creative decisions.

 RGGEDU Podcast (27:32)